Skip to main content

 Falls and blunt force are a near inevitable part of participating in sports, especially contact sports.
 However, even sports like biking or running can leave you bruised after a fall.
 Wear protective gear like wrist guards and gloves to protect yourself in case you do indeed fall.
 Always make sure to stretch before exercise in order to improve flexibility and hopefully prevent a fall in the first place.

-Finger and wrist pain relief So how can you get some much needed wrist pain relief?
+So how can you get some much needed wrist pain relief?
 Let's get you back on the path to happily typing away, opening packages, making dinner, as you regain your joy of movement.

 Try exercises for wrist pain from mild osteoarthritis.